cwendorf/Sourcebook/Methods/worked-examples/convert.md

 # Statistics for Social Science

-### Statistical Methods: Worked Examples
+## Statistical Methods: Worked Examples

----
+### Abstract:

-**Abstract:** This chapter provides the complete set of worked examples for the sourcebook.
+This chapter provides the complete set of worked examples for the sourcebook.
 All raw data, formulas, calculations, and summaries in APA style are provided for each type of research design.

----

-## Table of Contents for This Chapter
+### Table of Contents for This Chapter

 - [Frequencies](#frequencies)
 - [Descriptives](#descriptives)